King and Valparaiso host Stonehill

 Valparaiso, Indiana; Wednesday, 1 p.m.
 EST

-BOTTOM LINE: Valparaiso hosts the Stonehill Skyhawks after Kobe King scored 21 points in Valparaiso’s 71-66 win against the Elon Phoenix.
+BOTTOM LINE: Valparaiso hosts the Stonehill Skyhawks after Kobe King scored 21 points in Valparaiso’s 71-66 victory over the Elon Phoenix.

-The Beacons have gone 4-1 at home.
+The Beacons have gone 4-1 in home games.
 Valparaiso is 1-0 in games decided by 3 points or fewer.

-The Skyhawks are 2-6 on the road.
-Stonehill is fourth in the NEC scoring 70.2 points per game and is shooting 44.3%.
+The Skyhawks have gone 2-6 away from home.
+Stonehill ranks sixth in the NEC giving up 76.5 points while holding opponents to 45.0% shooting.

-TOP PERFORMERS: Nick Edwards is averaging 7.3 points and 3.8 assists for the Beacons.
-Ben Krikke is averaging 19 points and six rebounds over the past 10 games for Valparaiso.
+TOP PERFORMERS: Ben Krikke is shooting 52.2% and averaging 19.0 points for the Beacons.
+Quinton Green is averaging 2.3 made 3-pointers over the last 10 games for Valparaiso.

-Andrew Sims is averaging 16.8 points for the Skyhawks.
-Max Zegarowski is averaging 12.3 points over the last 10 games for Stonehill.
+Andrew Sims is scoring 16.8 points per game with 4.2 rebounds and 1.5 assists for the Skyhawks.
+Max Zegarowski is averaging 12.3 points and 3.8 rebounds while shooting 39.8% over the last 10 games for Stonehill.

 LAST 10 GAMES: Beacons: 4-6, averaging 68.4 points, 31.7 rebounds, 11.8 assists, 5.6 steals and 1.9 blocks per game while shooting 43.0% from the field.
 Their opponents have averaged 74.7 points per game.